Reaching age 75 - our top five frequently asked questions

 On death after age 75 how are death benefits taxed if paid to an individual?

-Regardless of whether the benefits are uncrystallised or in drawdown after age 75, the beneficiary will be subject to income tax on any benefits taken.
+Regardless of whether the benefits are uncrystallised or in drawdown after age 75, the beneficiary will be subject to income tax on any death benefits taken.

 Care should be taken as on death after age 75 as any benefits taken are taxable, there is no tax-free element.
 The right to a pension commencement lump sum ends when the individual dies.
 It does not pass to a beneficiary.